rajprasad001/entity_resolution_for_hetrogeneous_data/README.md

     Inorder to expand the results, and number of match or non-match, consistency check was perfromed on the final result.

-  *Final reults and detailed pipleine of the project are mentioned in the report*
+  *Final results and detailed pipleine of the project are mentioned in the report*